 LTEX is a successor (since it's a fork) of the abandoned LanguageTool for Visual Studio Code extension by Adam Voss†.

-- Supported markup languages: BibTEX, LATEX, Markdown, Org, reStructuredText, R Sweave, XHTML
+- Supported markup languages: BibTEX, ConTEXt, LATEX, Markdown, Org, reStructuredText, R Sweave, XHTML

 - Comment checking in many popular programming languages (optional, opt-in)